277pawan/habit_tracker_back/README.md

 - Habit reminders sent based on schedule
 - Boost notifications when received
 - Cron job runs every minute to check reminders
+- Email can be dropped in your spam, So Please do check your spam folders.

 ### Authentication